 Now, you may be wondering if having algae in your pool or spa is dangerous!
 On the contrary!
 In fact, there are many health tablets and diet supplements that have algae as one of their main ingredients.
-However under the right conditions...pool algae growth can become dangerous.
+However, under the right conditions...pool algae growth can become dangerous.

 This usually happens when the algae convert the natural sunlight into food; thus, releasing its waste products into the water of your swimming pool.
-This process will develop or cause your pool water to become the right environment, that will be the ultimate feeding ground for many harmful bacteria and other micro-organisms.
+This process will develop or cause your pool water to become the right environment, which will be the ultimate feeding ground for many harmful bacteria and other micro-organisms.

 You will have pool algae problems in areas of your swimming pool or spa where there are:

 This would be your effective amount of residual or free chlorine.
-Don't get me wrong, algae can live in your chlorinated pool water but it cannot develop there.
+Don't get me wrong, algae can live in your chlorinated pool water, but it cannot develop there.

-Whenever you begin to notice the green or black intruder in your swimming pool, it simply means that your chlorine level was at some point zero.
+Whenever you notice the green or black intruder in your swimming pool, it simply means that your chlorine level was at some point zero.
 In the case of black algae, your chlorine levels could have been at zero for two or three days.

 With everything else, prevention is always better than cure.
 As a pool/spa operator or owner, we don't have any control over the environmental factors that contribute to the growth of algae in swimming pools.
 You can however, control some of the nutrients that do contribute to pool algae problems.

 One way to do this is to ask your swimmers to shower before entering the pool or spa.
 Other preventive methods that you can take include: